frankdarnese/react-native-skeleton/README.md

 ## Prerequisites

-Before you clone this repository, please ensure the following have been installed
+Before you clone this repository, please ensure the following 5 packages have been installed
 <b>(first-time setup only)</b>.
 Please also ensure that you have node/NPM installed.
 We are also using NPM to manage our project dependencies.